AP PHOTOS: A selection of pictures from the past week

 AP Photo

-Syrian refugee Fatima Slu, 5, and her brother, Banken, 6, whose family fled from Aleppo, look out from their family's shelter during a snowfall at the Ritsona, Greece refugee camp about 86 kilometers (53 miles) north of Athens, on Friday, Dec.
-30, 2016.
+Syrian refugee children stand next to a fire to warm themselves from the cold at the Ritsona, Greece refugee camp, about 86 kilometers (53 miles) north of Athens, on Saturday, Dec.
+31, 2016.
 Over 62,000 refugees and migrants are stranded in Greece after a series of Balkan border closures and a European Union deal with Turkey to stop migrant flows.

 Muhammed Muheisen